Lehigh County Historical Society

 Lehigh County Historical Society is a nonprofit organization in the United States, founded in 1904, dedicated to collecting, preserving, and exhibiting the history of Lehigh County, Pennsylvania and the Lehigh Valley region of eastern Pennsylvania.
 The Historical Society and Lehigh Valley Heritage Museum are located at 432 West Walnut Street in Allentown.

+It has EIN 23-6394211 as a 501(c)(3) Public Charity; in 2024 it claimed $1,298,653 in total revenue and $8,860,017 in total assets.

 Features

 Lehigh Valley Heritage Museum

 The Lehigh County Historical Society is headquartered in the Lehigh Valley Heritage Museum, a 30000 sqft museum facility with four galleries and more than 10000 sqft of exhibition space.
 Recent exhibits have included exhibits on General Harry Clay Trexler, Native Americans, and U.S. presidents.
 The museum maintains an exhibit on the Lehigh Valley and an extensive collection of local and regional historical materials with more than 30,000 historical artifacts in its collection.

 Library and archive

 Now one of the sites administered by the Lehigh County Historical Society, Trout Hall served as the organization's home for many years.

 The Lehigh County Historical Society's library, the Scott Andrew Trexler II Research Library and Archive, houses 200,000 vintage photographs and nearly three million historical documents.
 Included in its collections are more than 800 volumes of church and cemetery records for Lehigh and neighboring counties, early county records including tax rolls, wills and land deeds, indexed marriage records and announcements, 800 volumes of family genealogical histories, city directories from 1860 through the present, maps, census records, and published histories.
 The library also maintains microfiche versions of several of Allentown's early German and English-language newspapers.
 Access to the library is free for Society members; a small fee applies for non-members.